-Almost 350 industry professionals gathered on 6 March 2019 in Dubai, UAE, to honour the winners of the International Awards for Powered Access (IAPAs).
-Jointly organised by Access International and IPAF, the IAPAs celebrate best practice and excellence in the powered access industry, and this was the first time the event was held in the Middle East.
+Almost 350 industry professionals gathered on 6 March 2019 in Dubai, UAE, to honor the winners of the International Awards for Powered Access (IAPAs).
+Jointly organized by Access International and IPAF, the IAPAs celebrate best practice and excellence in the powered access industry, and this was the first time the event was held in the Middle East.
 Those assembled at the Raddison Blu Deira Creek Hotel were also the first to learn the next edition of the awards ceremony will be returning to the UK for the first time since 2017 and will be held in London on 23 April 2020.

 In a change to the usual proceedings, the IPAF President’s Award was announced during the IAPAs ceremony, Immediate Past President Nick Selley making JEAN HARRISON, IPAF Membership Officer & Event Coordinator, his choice for her sterling contribution to the federation in a variety of roles over more than 25 years.

 The awards were also tinged with sadness as those assembled remembered long-serving IPAF member, North America Regional Council member and powered access stalwart Alastair Robertson, who died following a short illness last month, while the Lifetime Achievement IAPA was awarded posthumously.

 The full list of 2019 IAPA winners, and judges’ comments, is as follows:

 IPAF Training Instructor of the Year